jmnyarega/stock-prices/README.md

   - `Node >= 10.16 and npm >= 5.6`

 ### Deployed at:
   - I noticed Vercel is down at the moment, the vercel link may not work right now.
 I have deployed the applicate to netlify too.
+[Vercel tweet](https://twitter.com/vercel_status/status/1389688711558750209)
   - Vercel: http://stock-prices.vercel.app/ and
   - Netlify: https://sp-josiah.netlify.app/